Hiya! I’m Cheryl, and I’m so happy you’re here!

 What is Real Food?

 These days, I limit the amount of highly processed foods I eat, as they often lack nutrients and are loaded with simple carbohydrates, added sugars, saturated fats, trans fats, artificial colors, flavors, and chemical preservatives.
-When eaten in excess, these foods can wreak havoc on the body and are a sure-fire way to sabotage your healthy eating goals.
+When eaten in excess, these foods can wreak havoc on the body and are a surefire way to sabotage your healthy eating goals.

 I also want to emphasize that I say “limit” highly processed foods rather than remove them.
 No food is forbidden in this space.
 There’s nothing quite like making something off-limits to trigger uncontrollable cravings in many of us.
 It’s all about balance.